-If your stream exceeds any of these requirements, especially the FPS, LinkedIn will not allow the stream to connect to their platform.
+If your stream exceeds any of these requirements, especially the FPS, LinkedIn will not allow the stream to connect to its platform.

-Streaming via VPN might be causing this issue.
-Please try streaming without a VPN.
+a) Streaming via VPN might be causing this issue.
+Please try streaming without a VPN activated.

 If that won’t help, please contact the support team via chat.

 If you encounter the LinkedIn expired token error there are a few possible reasons: